AkitaAttribute/GetSteamoddedAHK/README.md

 Powershell to download latest Steamodded version from https://github.com/Steamopollys/Steamodded

 # HOW TO USE
-- Download the EXE.
+- Download download_steamodded.exe.
-- RUN the EXE.
+- RUN download_steamodded.exe.
 - Go to your File Explorer.
 - In the top bar, type in %appdata%\Balatro\
 - Find steamodded_injector.exe